mromanak/docker-compose-integration-tstst/README.md

   [line 40](java/com/mromanak/dockercomposeintegrationtstst/controller/ItemControllerDockerIntegrationTest.java#40)
   indicates that the Docker compose rule should be applied for each test method.
 This is good for test isolation, since each test will start from a completely blank Postgres database, however it also introduces a lot of time spent waiting for Docker resources to be created and destroyed.
-An integration test that only needed the Docker resources to be applied once for the entire test class could replace the `@Rule` annotation with `@ClassRule`.
+An integration test that only needed the rule be applied once for the entire test class could replace the `@Rule` annotation with `@ClassRule`.

 ## Running a Test Stack Application Manually